forseti-security/forseti-security/google/cloud/security/README.md

 $ workon forseti-security
 ```

+### Get the source code
+Clone the repo, if you haven't already done so:

 #### Run the python setup:

-Navigate to your cloned repo.
+Navigate to your cloned repo, then run:

 ```sh
 $ python setup.py install
 ```